-- 5.1 Customer Audit.
-Customer or its independent third party auditor reasonably acceptable to SAP (which shall not include any third party auditors who are either a competitor of SAP or not suitably qualified or independent) may audit SAP's service and support delivery centers and IT security practices relevant to Personal Data processed by SAP only if: - (a) SAP has not provided sufficient evidence of its compliance with the technical and organizational measures through providing a certification as to compliance with ISO 27001 or other standards (scope as defined in the certificate).
-Certifications are available under: https://www.sap.com/corporate/en/company/quality.html#certificates or upon request if the certification is not available online; or - (b) A Personal Data Breach has occurred; or - (c) An audit is formally requested by Customer's data protection authority; or - (d) Mandatory Data Protection Law provides Customer with a direct audit right and provided that Customer shall only audit once in any twelve month period unless mandatory Data Protection Law requires more frequent audits. - 5.2 Other Controller Audit.
+- (b) A Personal Data Breach has occurred; - (c) An audit is formally requested by Customer's data protection authority; or - (d) Mandatory Data Protection Law provides Customer with a direct audit right and provided that Customer shall only audit once in any twelve month period unless mandatory Data Protection Law requires more frequent audits. - 5.2 Other Controller Audit.
 Any other Controller may audit SAP's control environment and security practices relevant to Personal Data processed by SAP in line with Section 5.1 only if any of the cases set out in Section 5.1 applies to such other Controller.
 Such audit must be undertaken through and by Customer as set out in Section 5.1 unless the audit must be undertaken by the other Controller itself under Data Protection Law.
 If several Controllers whose Personal Data is processed by SAP on the basis of the Agreement require an audit, Customer shall use all reasonable means to combine the audits and to avoid multiple audits. - 5.3 Scope of Audit.
 Customer shall provide at least sixty days advance notice of any audit unless mandatory Data Protection Law or a competent data protection authority requires shorter notice.
-The frequency, time frame and scope of any audits shall be mutually agreed between the parties acting reasonably and in good faith.
-Customer audits shall be limited to remote audits where possible.
-If an on-site audit is mandatory, it shall not exceed one business day.
+The frequency and scope of any audits shall be mutually agreed between the parties acting reasonably and in good faith.
+Customer audits shall be limited in time to a maximum of three business days.
 Beyond such restrictions, the parties will use current certifications or other audit reports to avoid or minimize repetitive audits.
 Customer shall provide the results of any audit to SAP. - 5.4 Cost of Audits.
 Customer shall bear the costs of any audit unless such audit reveals a material breach by SAP of this DPA, then SAP shall bear its own expenses of an audit.
 If an audit determines that SAP has breached its obligations under the DPA, SAP will promptly remedy the breach at its own cost.